what do you need to know to begin painting?

 Do a light pencil sketch, then begin painting.

-This example used the primary colors of yellow, red and blue.
-It was done using a Black Velvet watercolor brush in a small watercolor tablet that's ideal for practice.
+It was done using a round Black Velvet watercolor brush on a small watercolor tablet that's ideal for practice.
 Watercolor Supplies

 In a landscape painting, it is not necessary to draw every little detail.